Board of directors

 Dan Kirby, FAIA

-Dan Kirby, FAIA, FAICP, LEED AP BD+C, NCARB, NOMA is principal and client services leader for Jacobs, a Fortune 200 company and one of the world’s largest professional and technical services firms which incorporates and award-winning global design practice.
+Dan Kirby, FAIA, FAICP, LEED AP BD+C, NCARB, NOMA is principal and market leader for Jacobs, a leading global provider of professional and technical services.
 His project experience includes corporate and industrial buildings, hotels, sustainable design, smart cities, emerging technology and real estate development.
 Kirby was the first African-American to serve as President of the Florida Association of the American Institute of Architects and was also member of the AIA Strategic Council.
 He is former Commission President for the Orlando Utilities Commission, was a two-term planning and zoning commission chair, and previously served as a member of the Orange County Urban Design Commission.
 He has been an adjunct instructor for design in the architecture program at the University of Central Florida.
 In addition, Kirby has the rare distinction of having been honored as a fellow in both the American Institute of Architects and the American Institute of Certified Planners.
 He has been a member of the National Association of Corporate Directors and is a graduate of the University of Florida and the University of Michigan.

 Ken Higa, AIA